juergs/W600_Tcp_To_Serial_Bridge/README.md

 Total time elapsed: 00:00:27
 Reset board to run user code…*

-If Arduino is your preferred programming tool: if you want to download and install the board definition of W600.
+If Arduino is your preferred programming tool:</ br>
+if you want to download and install the board definition of W600.

     add W600 board manager URL from File -> Preference